 - 1. This lesson is an introductory lesson to frame a unit on energy and power production and doesn't have an explicit assessment.
-However, there are 3 places where assessment could be created. - The "What Happened in Texas?" handout (at the end of this pdf) could be modified to be an individual assignment and evaluate reading comprehension and communication skills. - The questions from the "Only Questions Protocol" could be evaluated on a questions rubric, much like the table below.
+However, there are 3 places where assessment could be created. - The "What Happened in Texas?" handout (at the end of this pdf) could be modified to be an individual assignment and evaluate reading comprehension and communication skills.

+The questions from the "Only Questions Protocol" could be evaluated on a questions rubric, much like the table below.

-No Evidence (50%) Emerging (65%) Developing (70%) Proficient (85%) Exceeding (100%) Asking Questions phenomenon or Student asks questions that begin to push towards a deeper mechanistic understanding of a phenomenon or related phenomena.
-Student asks questions that arise from examining prior learning or a theory to clarify and/or seek additional information or relationships in the model.
+No Evidence (50%) Emerging (65%) Developing (70%) Proficient (85%) Exceeding (100%) Asking Questions a phenomenon Student asks questions that arise from examining prior learning or a theory to clarify and/or seek additional information or relationships in the model.
 Students asks questions that arise from examining prior learning or a theory to clarify and/or seek additional information or relationships in the model.
 Students refine and evaluate questions based on feedback or reflection.

-• The Exit Ticket could be a formative assessment to inform what your class is most interested in and how you should move forward with the unit.
+The Exit Ticket could be a formative assessment to inform what your class is most interested in and how you should move forward with the unit.

-Lesson by: Emily Berman Contact info: emily.berman@knowlesteachers.org
+Lesson by: Emily Berman

+Contact info: emily.berman@knowlesteachers.org